 Planets

 The discovery of Proxima b was announced in August 2016.
-The planet was detected by a team at the European Southern Observatory (ESO) using the radial velocity method.
-The planet has a mass of at least 1.17 Earth masses and a radius of about 1.07 Earth radii.
-It orbits the host star from a distance of 0.049 astronomical units and takes 11.186 days to complete an orbit.
+The planet was detected by a team of scientists at the European Southern Observatory (ESO) using the radial velocity method.
+The planet has a mass of at least 1.055 Earth masses and a radius of 0.94 – 1.4 Earth radii.
+It orbits the host star from a distance of 0.04848 astronomical units and takes 11.18465 days to complete an orbit.
 With an equilibrium temperature of -39° C (234 K), it is a bit colder than Earth (-18° C/255 K).

-The distance places Proxima b in the habitable zone of Proxima Centauri, where liquid water may exist on the surface, but the planet’s proximity to the host star makes it subject to flares and stellar winds more than 2,000 times stronger than those experienced by Earth, which would likely erode any atmosphere on the planet.
+The orbital distance of of 0.04848 AU places Proxima b in the habitable zone of Proxima Centauri, where liquid water may exist on the planet’s surface.
+However, the planet’s proximity to the host star makes it subject to flares and stellar winds more than 2,000 times stronger than those experienced by Earth.
+These would likely erode any atmosphere on the planet.

-The discovery of Proxima Centauri c was confirmed in 2020.
-The planet has a mass of about 7 Earth masses and orbits Proxima from a distance of about 1.49 astronomical units.
+The discovery of Proxima Centauri c was reported in 2019.
+The controversial planet has a mass of about 7 Earth masses and orbits Proxima from a distance of about 1.49 astronomical units.
 It takes 1,928 days (5.28 years) to complete an orbit around the star.
 The planet may have a large ring system around it, detected in June 2020.

-In addition to the planets orbiting Proxima, two planets have been reported around Toliman, Alpha Centauri B. In 2012, the discovery of Alpha Centauri Bb was announced, but the planet’s existence was disputed in 2015, when a more recent analysis showed that it most likely did not exist.
+In addition to the planets orbiting Proxima, two planets have been reported around Toliman, Alpha Centauri B. In 2012, the discovery of Alpha Centauri Bb was announced, but the planet’s existence was disputed in 2015, when a different analysis showed that it most likely did not exist.

 In 2013, another candidate exoplanet was detected around Alpha Centauri B. A possible transit event was observed that may correspond to a planet with a radius of about 0.92 Earth radii orbiting the star with a period of 20.4 days or less.
 If it exists, Alpha Centauri Bc is too close to its host star to harbour life.

-Current estimates give a probability of finding a terrestrial planet in the star system of about 75%.
-A study published in 2009 found that planetesimal growth was only marginally possible in the innermost part of Toliman’s habitable zone, around 0.5 astronomical units from the star, because beyond this point the gravitational pull of the companion star would make planetesimal accretion impossible.
+Current estimates give a probability of about 75% of finding a terrestrial planet in the star system.
+A study published in 2009 found that planetesimal growth was only marginally possible in the innermost part of Toliman’s habitable zone, around 0.5 astronomical units from the star.
+Beyond this point the gravitational pull of the companion star would make planetesimal accretion impossible.
 However, binarity itself is not an obstacle to planet formation.
 More than 12% of all discovered exoplanets have been found in binary or multiple star systems.

 In 2008, a theoretical study simulated the formation of planetary systems around Toliman and all simulations led to the formation of multiple planets, with at least one with a mass of 1-2 Earth masses orbiting at a distance of 0.5 to 1.5 astronomical units.
 The study suggested that a planet with 1.8 Earth masses could be reliably detected in the star’s habitable zone through radial velocity analysis.